-Summer Activities: July 1, 2020 - August 30, 2020 Summer Activities: June 1, 2020 - June 30, 2020 Year Round Activities: July 1, 2020 - June 30, 2021
+Summer Activities: July 1, 2022 - August 30, 2022 Summer Activities: June 1, 2023 - June 30, 2023 Year Round Activities: July 1, 2022 - June 30, 2023

-NOTE: Contractors awarded funds under this solicitation will be required to serve those participants currently enrolled and recently exited in order to provide follow-up services in the WIOA Youth Programs as of July 1, 2020.
+NOTE: Contractors awarded funds under this solicitation will be required to serve those participants currently enrolled and recently exited in order to provide follow-up services in the WIOA Youth Programs as of July 1, 2022.

-M. Program Duration
+H. Program Duration

-The Respondent(s) selected from this RFP will be awarded a one year contract for the period covering July 1, 2020 through June 30, 2021.
-Proposals should reflect costs and program outcomes covering the contract period, with no expenditures extending beyond June 30, 2021.
+The Respondent(s) selected from this RFP will be awarded a three year contract for the period covering July 1, 2022 through June 30, 2025.
+Proposals should reflect costs and program outcomes covering ONLY the first year of the contract period, with no expenditures extending beyond June 30, 2023.

-The SFWIB, in its sole discretion, reserves the option to extend contracts for two (2) one (1) year periods.
+The SFWIB, in its sole discretion, reserves the option to extend contracts for one (1) one year period.
 In order for the SFWIB to exercise each one year option, the successful Respondent must meet the performance requirements as specified in the contract; however, the SFWIB is not obligated to exercise the second year contract based on stated performance outcomes as other factors may also be considered.